 Since the start of the coronavirus pandemic, we’ve been keeping a close eye on how audiences around the world are turning to platforms like YouTube.
 In doing so, we’ve been struck by all of the ways that people are using online video to fulfill timely needs, whether it’s to cope with social isolation, replicate essential services, indulge their passions, or simply find community.
-Because these trends reflect a much larger global shift toward a “new normal,” we wanted to learn more about the behaviors driving them.
+Because these trends reflect a much larger global shift toward a “new normal,” we wanted to learn more about the behaviours driving them.

 To learn more about these need states and how they translate into YouTube video trends, I recently spoke to Kresnicka.
 Here’s what I learned, and what it means for your marketing.